Manya Shochat: Biography

 "I couldn't see what direction I should take in my life.
 I agreed to join my brother's expedition, because, in fact, I was indifferent to everything.
 For me it was just another adventure."

 "The Hauran remained without a redeemer - and my soul cleaved unto this place."

 Manya fell in love with the beauty of the land and was especially touched by the plight of the Jewish settlement in the Hauran.
 Baron Edmond de Rothschild had bought land in the area, but the Ottoman government stipulated that no Jews be allowed to settle there.
 A small group that had disregarded the decision was evicted, so the Baron resorted to leasing out the plots of land to Arab Fellahin.
 Manya decided to visit all of the Baron's colonies and see for herself why they were in financial straits.
 She became acquainted with and was greatly impressed by Yehoshua and Olga Hankin.
 Her decision to stay was due in a large part to their influence.

 Family

+Manya came from a wealthy non-religious Jewish family.
+Her father, Ze’ev Wilbuschewitz, owned a flour factory in Grodno, then part of the Russian Empire.
+He sent all of his five sons to study engineering at universities across Europe; Berlin, Zurich and Petersburg.
+Four of the brothers eventually migrated to Palestine.
+The first, Isaac, arrived in 1884, as part of the Bilu’im movement, but he died soon after of Yellow Fever.
+Next was Gedaliah, (1865-1932), who first arrived in 1892.
+He was a partner in setting up a metal work factory but left 3 years later.
+Returning in 1912 he was structural engineer for the first Technion building as well as the Reali Secondary School in Haifa.
+When Turkey joined the war Gedaliah became chief engineer for the army Headquarters in Damascus.
+The rest of his career was spent on major engineering works around Haifa; Nesher cement works, Haifa’s first electricity buildings, and the Shemen factory.
+The Shemen edible oil factory, established in 1924, producing soap and olive-oil, was managed by a third brother, Nahum, (1879-1971), who had previously, in 1905, set up an edible oil factory near Lydda, followed, in 1910, by the Atid edible oil factory in Haifa.
+In 1917 he was conscripted into the Turkish army and joined Gedaliah in Damascus.
+After the war he founded Shemen and was its Managing Director until he retired.
+The last brother, Moshe, (1869-1952), arrived in 1919, aged 50, he took part in the building of the Nesher factory, as well as the founding and management of Shemen.